RobotCasserole1736/RobotCasserole1736.github.io/index.md

 # COVID 19 Updates

-We are **currently** planning the following schedule from October 1st through mid-December:
+We are **currently** conducting a modified meeting schedule from October 1st through mid-December:

 _Tuesday 6-7pm_: Full Team Meeting